VAV2021/cucumber-demo/README.md

     }
    ```

 12. This "glue" code is using snake case.
-For Java we should use CamelCase, Edit `src/test/resources/cucumber.properties` and uncomment the line:
+For Java we should use CamelCase.
+Edit `src/test/resources/cucumber.properties` and uncomment the line:
 `cucumber.snippet-type=camelcase`
     * Another solution is to edit `build.gradle` and add "--snippets", "camelcase" to the "args" list of the `javaexec` command.